HansFeddersen/School_District_Analysis/README.md

 - **Scores by school spending**

-There is only change between the speding ranges of $586 to 630 and from $631 to $645:
+As expected, there is only change between the spending ranges of $586 to 630 and from $631 to $645:
 ![This is an image](https://github.com/HansFeddersen/School_District_Analysis/blob/main/Resources/More/Scores_by_school_spending.png)

 To get this result, we have to establish the bins, categorize them, calculate the averages for each field and then create the Data Frame: